 Mr. Aby Joseph, He is an Internationally recognized forensic science consultant and trainer with 23 years of forensic industry experience with Abu Dhabi, Bahrain Police and Ministry of Justice Forensic Science Departments, His areas of expertise are crime scene investigation, biological evidence examination, DNA analysis and interpretation.
 He screened, analyzed and interpreted thousands of DNA cases including complex sexual assault, human remains, homicide evidence samples and post blast “Touch DNA” samples.

-Joseph holds master’s degree in Forensic Science with DNA specialization and regularly undertake in-depth training and continuing professional development in advanced forensic technologies and quality assurance.
+Mr Joseph holds a bachelor degree in Zoology and Master degree in Forensic science with DNA specialization and regularly undertakes in-depth training and continuing professional development in advanced forensic technologies and quality assurance.
 Mr. Joseph attended many international scientific conferences, delivered lectures and conducted training sessions for a variety of audiences.
 He has pursued additional professional training in numerous areas, including Advanced Crime Scene investigation, DNA interpretation, DNA Mixture analysis, ISO/IEC:17025 QMS, Laboratory Information management system (LIMS), He is a licensed Molecular Biologist (Ministry of Health, UAE) and a competent communicator of Toastmasters International.
 He serves as an advisor committee member of the Indian Association of Criminology and Forensic Science Association, His membership includes Chartered Society of forensic Science, UK, International Association for Property and Evidence, Inc. USA, Red cross Society of India.
 He Provide forensic training and technical expertise to equip lab scientists, police forces, justice officials, University students with skills and knowledge needed to establish effective forensic science improvement with advanced technologies and quality management systems based on international standards.
 He also provides consultancy services for

 Kristin is a recent graduate from the UK, whose family roots are strongly cemented in South Africa.
 From a young age Kristin has had a passion for wildlife conservation and the environment, often spending school holidays in the Eastern Cape volunteering with rhino conservation procedures.
 Having witnessed firsthand the devastation caused by rhino poaching, Kristin is determined to be a part of the fight against wildlife crime.
 She aims to use her international reach to raise awareness of the plight of the rhino, and hopes to convey her passion for wildlife conservation to a UK audience, encouraging likeminded students to come to Cape Town and investigate a critical global issue in state-of-the-art facilities.